 The Agency is taking a proactive approach on working from home, to help prevent the spread of the virus.
 Specifically, anyone who can reasonably and appropriately conduct their work from home will be strongly encouraged to do so.
 Please work with your program manager and Vice President on determining whether your position is able to work from home.
 Note: Many of the positions in the organization are not able to be accommodated in terms of working from home.
 The Agency will be flexible where possible.

-For employees who are in positions where the nature of work is such that they are unable to work from home: Consistent with Alberta Health Services' assessment, employees are asked to continue attending work and to practice social distancing and other preventative measures such as hand hygiene.
+For employees who are in positions where the nature of work is such that they are unable to work from home: Consistent with Alberta Health Services' assessment, employees are asked to continue attending work and to practice social distancing and other preventative measures such as hand hygiene and using appropriate PPE where required.
 To ensure business continuity and workforce planning preparedness, it is essential we have sufficient staffing available to serve vulnerable clients in critical areas and to maintain agency operations.
 Accordingly, only vacation requests up to 3 days may be considered.
 Leaves will only be considered if there are extenuating circumstances and on a case by case basis, approved by the Vice President.

 How do I know how much vacation, sick time and personal wellness day balances I have?

 You can view your balances on your pay statements.
 Go to the Portal, click on Employee Profile E-statement on the menu on the left side, click on E-Statement on the top menu bar.
 Questions can be directed to Payroll.

+What do I tell staff who are inquiring how to get their Record of Employment (ROE)?

+A Record of Employment (ROE) will be electronically sent to Service Canada when the last pay is deposited.
+It is the staff responsibility to apply for government benefits.

+If staff have not created an account or requested an access code, we strongly recommend that staff do so as soon as possible, to avoid any additional delays

+To access your ROE, go to: My Service Canada Account.
+You can register for a My Service Canada Account by following the instructions in the “New Users” section of the web page.
+This can be completed before your ROE is issued.

+If staff require assistance registering or using My Service Account, call Service Canada at 1-800-206-7218.

 Additional Information For Supervisors

-We will be creating new COVID-19 pay codes in Kronos in order to track all expenses related to managing through this COVID-19 period, which will be listed below shortly.
-Until the codes are created within Kronos, please use the appropriate sick earnings code and report absences to your supervisor.
+COVID-19 pay codes have been created in Kronos in order to track all expenses related to managing through this COVID-19 period.
+These pay codes are not in addition to normal accruals.
 Program Managers please report all absences to your Vice Presidents.
+The codes are COVSIC (Sick), COVWEL (Wellness) and COVVAC (Vacation).

+Future updates will be communicated on the COVID-19 Staff Resources website as the situation evolves.

 What should I do if an employee is sick, or is requesting leave or accommodation relating to COVID-19?